Markets

 Periods of stable equity markets and improving global demand typically propel AUD/JPY upward.

 Conversely, volatility spikes or geopolitical frictions trigger reversals as traders unwind carry positions.
-Monitoring global equity indices such as the Nikkei and S&P 500 provides early signals for AUD/JPY directional changes.
+Monitoring global equity indices such as the Nikkei and the S&P 500 provides early signals of directional changes in AUD/JPY.

 Australia’s labor market resilience and steady wage growth reinforce the RBA’s cautious tone on premature easing.
 Rising inflation expectations sustain real yield support for the Australian Dollar.

-In Japan, progress in inflation and wage momentum remains fragile, which continues to undermine the Yen’s prospects for genuine normalization.
+In Japan, inflation and wage momentum remain fragile, undermining the Yen’s prospects for genuine normalization.
 The resulting macro asymmetry perpetuates the long-term AUD/JPY bullish forecast.

 Despite broad Yen weakness, the specter of official BOJ intervention persists.
 The Ministry of Finance has repeatedly signaled discomfort with excessive Yen depreciation, especially beyond the 110.00 level.